 Under the domination of her father after Philip died, she was a prisoner with no outlet.
 Some officials tried to get her to sign away her rights as queen but she always found an excuse not to sign.
 She complained loudly about those who had control of her household and greatly mistreated her.
 Aram gives an impressive explanation of why Juana held on to the body of Philip.
 She wanted to bury him in the family mausoleum of Granada for dynastic reasons and for political motivations, her father didn’t agree.
 Aram says there is only one chronicler who describes Juana opening Philip’s coffin.
 She explains this might have been to confirm his body was still there, not some kind of macabre obsession.

 After the death of Ferdinand, Juana’s son Charles maintained her position in captivity.
 When a group of rebels gained access to her and tried to persuade her to rule in her own right, she basically signed no documents to that effect and kept her son in power.
-While her behavior may not have been royal and eccentric for the times, it doesn’t appear she was mentally ill.
+While her behavior may not have been royal and considered eccentric for the times, it doesn’t appear she was mentally ill.
 She either didn’t want to rule or was unprepared and chose not to rule.

 I found this book fascinating and a real eye-opener.
 It’s not entirely an easy read as the academic explanations of Renaissance sovereignty are complex and deep.
 But it sets the backdrop and once the reader gets to the descriptions of Juana’s life, it’s a real page turner.
 If you want to know the true story of Juana of Castile, I recommend this book.